Autism Society of America: Branding

 The ASA and its state and regional chapters have historically utilized controversial puzzle-piece imagery in their branding, including a trademarked puzzle-piece ribbon (introduced in 1999) and a graphic of a boy's head interwoven with puzzle pieces.
 Some critics and researchers claim these types of symbols stigmatize autistic people because they portray them as incomplete, mysterious or a problem in need of fixing and evoke brokenness and bafflement.

 In 2021, the ASA announced it was removing puzzle-piece imagery from its branding and had chosen a new logo consisting of interwoven, multicolored lines ("threads"), which the organization believed would emphasize "connection" and "create a calm, visual stimulation."
 As of 2025, the ASA has not fully retired its trademarked puzzle-piece ribbon.

 Founders

 Bernard Rimland

 Bernard Rimland (November 15, 1928 – November 21, 2006) was an American research psychologist, writer, lecturer, and influential person in the field of developmental disorders who is known for promoting autism-related pseudoscience.
-In 1964, Dr. Bernard Rimland wrote a book, Infantile Autism, that convinced others working in the field that autism is a physiological disorder, not a mental or emotional problem.
+In 1964, Bernard Rimland wrote a book, Infantile Autism, that convinced others working in the field that autism is a physiological disorder, not a mental or emotional problem.
 Rimland was a founder of the ASA in 1965, but left to create the Autism Research Institute in 1967.
 He later promoted several theories, which have since been disproven, about the causes and treatment of autism, including vaccine denial, facilitated communication, chelation therapy, and claims of a link between secretin and autism.
 Rimland eventually returned to ASA leadership, last serving as an honorary member of the organization's board of directors the year he died.